-Experiment 18 From Biothermodynamics to microbial Lifestyles Advisor Kurt Hanselmann, hanselma@botinst.unizh.ch Reading Chapters in BBOM 9 th 4.4 and Appendix 1.
-Chapters in BBOM 10 th 5.4 and Appendix A1 BBOM: Madigan M.T., J.M.
-Martinko and J. Parker: "Brock - Biology of Microorganisms", 9th Edition, 1999.
-10 th Edition, 2003.
+Experiment 18 From Biosystems Thermodynamics to microbial Lifestyles Advisor Kurt Hanselmann, hanselma@botinst.unizh.ch Reading Chapters in BBOM 10 th 5.4 and Appendix A1 Chapters in BBOM 9 th 4.4 and Appendix 1.
+BBOM: Madigan M.T., J.M.
+Martinko and J. Parker: "Brock - Biology of Microorganisms", 10 th Edition, 2003, or 9th Edition, 1999.
 Prentice Hall.
-Objectives In this exercise the student will learn how basic laws of equilibrium thermodynamics are applied to biological processes how one can better understand microbial lifestyles if one understands bio-thermodynamics how one can predict the effects of changing environmental conditions on microbially mediated processes how one can model microbial interactions using Thermodyn[©] Background Biothermodynamics is the application of the laws of equilibrium thermodynamics to biochemical processes.
-Applying these laws under well defined boundary conditions allows one to gain insight into the energetics of microbial life styles.
+Objectives In this exercise the student will learn how basic laws of equilibrium thermodynamics are applied to the study of processes in complex biological systems how one can better understand microbial lifestyles if one understands biosystems-thermodynamics how one can predict the effects of changing boundary conditions (environments) on microbially mediated processes how one can model microbial interactions using Thermodyn[©] Background Biosystems Thermodynamics is the application of the laws of equilibrium thermodynamics to chemical processes in biological systems.
+Applying these laws under well defined boundary conditions allows one to gain insight into the energetics of microbial life styles and the interaction of processes within a metabolic network.
 We assume, that microorganisms make use of any naturally occuring chemical process which proceeds exergonically.
 The evolutionary history contains many examples which illustrate that microbes have acquired a large number of rather unusual metabolisms, e.g. the use of inorganic compounds as electron donors, respiration with sulfate, ferric iron, halogenated hydrocarbons etc., and being able to extract energy from extremely energy-poor substrates like oxalate, formate, etc. With a thermodynamic model approach we can examine and define the conditions under which these reactions can yield energy and beyond which point they are no longer supporting microbial life.
-In the course of the exercise we will create concepts and define limitations and conditions for a number of reactions which are known to be mediated by microbes.
+In the course of the exercise we will create concepts and define limitations for a number of reactions which are known to be mediated by microbes.
 Thermodynamics alone will not tell whether the microbes which could make use of an exergonic reaction will actually be where the reaction could proceed, and it will not tell how fast a reaction will occur.
-We will examine a few reactions which we derived in experiment 1 (Microbial Diversity in the Rumen) with regard to • the likelyhood with which they can take place, • the environmental conditions under which they can take place and • the interactions with the host needed to make them happen in the rumen.
-The reactions are treated as if they would obey ideal thermodynamic laws, that is they take place • at a standard temperature of 298.15 K (25 °C), • under ideally diluted conditions, such that activities of reactants equal concentrations.
-Problem 1: Under which boundary conditions is the degradation of glucose by Ruminococcus flavefaciens in axenic batch culture energetically feasible?
-In exercise 3a (experiment 1) glucose fermentation by R.flavefaciens to acetate, formate and succinate was described by the stoichiometrically balanced equation 100 C 6 H 12 O 6 + 48 HCO 3 - → 107 CH 3 COO - + 62 HCOO - + 93 - OOC(CH 2) 2 COO - + 59 H 2 + 307 H + + 34 H 2 O The reaction is thermodynamically feasible as long as the Gibbs free energy of the reaction is < 0 .
+We will examine a few reactions which we derived in experiment 1 (Microbial Diversity in the Rumen) with regard to • the likelyhood with which they can take place, • the boundary conditions under which they can take place (environment) and • the interactions with the host needed to make them happen in the rumen.
+The reactions are treated as if they would obey ideal thermodynamic laws, that is they take place • at a standard temperature of 298.15 K (25 °C), • under ideally diluted conditions, such that activities of reactants equal 1, i.e. concentrations.
+Under which boundary conditions is the degradation of glucose by Ruminococcus flavefaciens in axenic batch culture energetically feasible?
+In exercise 3a (experiment 1) glucose fermentation by R.flavefaciens to acetate, formate and succinate was described by the stoichiometrically balanced equation 100 C 6 H 12 O 6 + 48 HCO 3 - → 107 CH 3 COO - + 62 HCOO - + 93 $^{-}$ OOC(CH 2) 2 COO - + 59 H 2 + 307 H + + 34 H 2 O The reaction is thermodynamically feasible as long as the Gibbs free energy of the reaction is < 0 .
 This depends on the actual activities of the substrates and products and on the standard free energy of the conversion reaction.